luke-pomeroy/adimo-test/README.md

 * The JSON includes an array of all products, the URL, date retrieved, total number of products, and the average price of all products.

 ### Design considerations
-* A 403 Forbidden response was returned when using Axios with the Whisky Exchange site; setting User-Agent headers, using a proxy and connecting to the Host IP returned the same result.
+* A 403 Forbidden response was returned when using Axios with the Whisky Exchange site; setting User-Agent headers, using a proxy and connecting to the Host IP directly returned the same result.
 * While Puppeteer does work for the Whisky Exchange site, it's very slow in comparison to Axios.
 * Other HTTP libraries designed to work around Cloudflare protection could be explored, such as [Cloudscraper](https://github.com/VeNoMouS/cloudscraper).
-The products could then be extracted using the pagination URL parameter for each page in turn.
+The products could then be extracted via a request for each page in turn, using the pagination URL parameter.

 * In production I would implement this as a HTTP REST API using Express.js, with input received via URL parameters.
 * URL parameters for the DOM selectors and variable names could also be used, to make the app more dynamic and usable for different websites.